Alan-Liang/spectec/spectec/test-prose/TEST.md

 Step_pure/return
 1. If the first non-value entry of the stack is a FRAME_, then:
   a.
 Let (FRAME_ n { f }) be the current FRAME_ context.
   b.
+Pop all instructions instr* from the top of the stack.
+  c.
 Assert: Due to validation, there are at least n values on the top of the stack.
-  c.
+  d.
 Pop the values val^n from the stack.
-  d.
+  e.
 Pop all values val'* from the top of the stack.
-  e.
+  f.
 Pop the current FRAME_ context from the stack.
-  f.
+  g.
 Push the values val^n to the stack.
 2. Else if the first non-value entry of the stack is a LABEL_, then:
   a.
+Pop all instructions instr* from the top of the stack.
+  b.
 Pop all values val* from the top of the stack.
-  b.
+  c.
 Pop the current LABEL_ context from the stack.
-  c.
+  d.
 Push the values val* to the stack.
-  d.
+  e.
 Execute the instruction RETURN.

 Step_pure/unop t unop
 1. Assert: Due to validation, a value of value type t is on the top of the stack.